AMC is closing more than a half-dozen locations in the Boston area as the Northeast braces for a major blizzard.

-Likewise, a spokesman for Regal Cinemas, which operates 20 theaters in New England, said there are currently no plans to close any locations.
+A spokesman for Regal Cinemas, which operates 20 theaters in New England, said there are currently no plans to close any locations.

 A spokeswoman for National Amusements, one of the biggest theater chains in the region, did not immediately respond to requests for comment.

 The Twitter feed of Showcase Cinemas, National Amusements' chain of theaters, did provide some words of warning, though it offered no specifics about any closures.

 "Everyone!
 Please be safe in any storms that you may find yourself in this today! :)," the company tweeted.